Section Image

 Driving is essential, with limited public transit options nearby

-Esopus is car-dependent, with Route 9W serving as the main artery to Kingston, just 9 miles north.
+Because it lacks local public transportation options, Esopus is car dependent, with Route 9W serving as the main artery to Kingston, 9 miles north.
 Port Ewen has the nearest bus route to Kingston’s metro area, while New York City is a 90-mile drive via Interstate 87.
 Metro-North trains from Poughkeepsie reach Manhattan in about two hours, and Rhinecliff’s Amtrak station is 20 miles northeast.
 Trailways buses connect through New Paltz and Rosendale.
 Residents are close to both Poughkeepsie’s Mid-Hudson Regional Hospital and Kingston’s HealthAlliance Hospital.
 New York Stewart Airport, roughly 30 miles away, offers limited flights.

 Monasteries and Retreat Centers

-The Hudson Valley’s natural beauty and privacy have made it a hub for religious monasteries, summer camps, retreat centers and communes—including multiple Brudehof communities, a Christian movement founded in Germany in the mid-1900s.
+The Hudson Valley’s natural beauty and privacy have made the area a hub for religious monasteries, summer camps, retreat centers and communes.
+These include multiple Brudehof communities, a Christian movement founded in Germany in the mid-1900s.

 Christina von Claparede-Crola